Delicious Data

 3.7.
 Scheduling Appointments

 Visitors to our website can book appointments with us.
 In addition to the data entered, we process meta or communication data.
 We have a legitimate interest in offering interested parties an easy way to schedule appointments.
 Therefore, the legal basis for data processing is Art.
 6 Para.
 1 Sentence 1 lit. f GDPR.
-If we use a third-party tool to schedule, the information can be found under "Third-party Providers".

 3.8.
 Technically Necessary Cookies